silas-stuart/alx-low_level_programming/0x14-bit_manipulation/README.md

 7. Program will find password
---Your file should contain the exact password, no new line, no extra space --The result julien@ubuntu:~/0x14.
+--Your file should contain the exact password, no new line, no extra space --The resultt julien@ubuntu:~/0x14.
 Binary$ ./crackme3 `cat 101-password` Congratulations!